anumkhanit/vpn-config/README.md

 <p align="center">

 </p>

 <h1>Configuring Virtual Private Network Deployed in the Cloud (Azure)</h1>
-Setting up a Virtual Private Network (VPN) in Microsoft Azure involves creating a Virtual Network, configuring a Gateway Subnet, and then creating a VPN gateway to establish a secure connection between your on-premises network and your Azure virtual network.
-Here are the steps to set up a VPN using Microsoft Azure<br />
+<p>Setting up a Virtual Private Network (VPN) in Microsoft Azure involves creating a Virtual Network, configuring a Gateway Subnet, and then creating a VPN gateway to establish a secure connection between your on-premises network and your Azure virtual network.
+Here are the steps to set up a VPN using Microsoft Azure </p>

 <h2>Environments and Technologies Used</h2>